guyinatuxedo/nightmare/modules/01-intro_assembly/reversing_assembly/readme.md

 Looking through the rest of the code, we really don't see much else that is interesting for our perspective.
 So this code probably just prints a string.
 When we run the binary, we see that is correct:

+If the binary does not run, it is likely because of this problem.
+Read the Stack Overflow answer and try to understand what is wrong and what is being done to fix this. <https://superuser.com/questions/1266195/change-file-permissions-in-kali-linux>

 ```
 $    ./hello_world
 hello world!